bangbay/wp-user-avatar/readme.txt

 = How can I see which users have an avatar? =

 For Administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
-If "Show Avatars" is enabled in your Discussion settings, you will see avatars to the left of each username instead of in a new column.
+If "Show Avatars" is enabled in your WP User Avatar settings, you will see avatars to the left of each username instead of in a new column.

 = What CSS can I use with WP User Avatar? =